 “Our Community, supported by Equity Trustees, really understands the need to help Australia’s social sector become more data-driven.
 We are gradually getting the word out that resources and help are available – this award will help us build more awareness and interest in what we have to offer.”

-Since 2019 the Innovation Lab has hosted Melbourne's first Datathon for Social Good (in partnership with Community Hubs Australia) and published a number of free resources including Developing Data Capability in your Not-For-Profit and Data Projects from Go to Woah!
+Since 2019 the Innovation Lab has hosted Melbourne's first Datathon for Social Good (in partnership with Community Hubs Australia) and published a number of free resources including Developing Data Capability in your Not-For-Profit and Data Projects from Go to Whoa!

 “Our Community hired its first data scientist in 2016 and since then we’ve been building up our own data capability,” Ms Barker said.
 “We’ve trialled and refined various methods of working with social sector data and building capacity – through tutorials, events, projects, hacks, resources, advice, partnerships and standards.

 “The response has been really positive, with many organisations allowing us to track their projects.
 That way we can draw out valuable lessons to share with other organisations.”

 The Connecting Up awards were announced on 6 November 2020 in a variety of categories, including Technology Volunteer of the Year and Best Social Media Campaign.
 Other notable winners included homelessness organisation Orange Sky and online ticket sales platform Humanitix.